trothtech/uft/doc/README.md

 `FILE`, `USER`, `TYPE`, and `DATA` are mandatory.

-Note that `TYPE` might seem to be a meta command, but it remains a primary command because canonicalization is a central feature of UFT.
+Note that `TYPE` might seem to be a meta command, but it remains a primary command because canonization is a central feature of UFT.

 A sample sequence might be ...